jason.guide

 There are two scenarios where it does make sense:

-When the opening bonus math works.
 Some accounts offer rate bonuses or cash bonuses for new direct deposit relationships.
-If a bank offers $300 for three months of direct deposit and the friction cost to you is low, do it.
+If a bank offers $300 for three months of direct deposit and the friction cost is low, do it.
 Capture the bonus, then evaluate whether the account is worth staying in.

 Provider breakdown